dheera/big-yellow-proxxon-mf70-conversion/README.md

 Now remove the end pieces of the Y axis.

-### Part 1: hand version

-Install all-y-backplate on the back side and hand-y-frontplate on the front side using the original self-tapping screws.
-Note the tiny dot below the axis on each plate, they should both face inwards (toward the aluminum plate).

-Replace the manufacturer knob dial with 3D printed hand-y-knob which has a reduced diameter and will allow the stage to clear it on the top side.
-You can use paint stick to make the markings more visible.
+If you are not doing a CNC conversion and only needing a hand mill with extended Y axis, STOP HERE and put everything back together with **hand-y-frontplate** on the front, **all-y-backplate** on the back, use brass lubricated washers on both sides, and replace the factory Y axis knob dial with the reduced-diameter **hand-y-knob** which will allow the carriage to clear it.
+You can use paint stick to make the markings on the dial more visible.
+If you are building the CNC version, continue.

-Put the Y axis back together using one lubricated brass washer on each side.

-Put everything else back together.

-### Part 1: CNC version

 Using a 120mm extra-long M3 drill bit, carefully drill out the 2.5mm channels in both X and Y axes to 3mm.
-We will put M3 threaded rods though these channels which will hold things much more securely than the original self-tapping screws.
+We will no longer use the self-tapping screws and instead put M3 threaded rods though these channels which will hold things much more securely.
 Work the drill from both sides to get all the way through the channel.

 Install all-y-backplate on the back side.
 Install cnc-y-frontplate on the front side.
 Use the threaded rods, washers and M3 locknuts to tighten them all in place.